 Move to iOS could not communicate with the device

 2. Why Move to iOS Not Working?

 We tried to understand the issues from some discussions on SNSs and the bad reviews on Google Play.
 We found most of the problems were caused by the bad Wi-Fi network and the bad compatibility of this Move to iOS app.
-Besides, this app may not do something that people expected, such as transferring app data to new device.
+Besides, this app may not do something that people expected, such as transferring app data to a new device.

 3. How to Fix Move to iOS Not Working Issues

-After going though all issues, we found Below we collected some tips from various forums to fix this issue you met when transfer data from Android to iPhone.
+After going through all issues, we found Below we collected some tips from various forums to fix this issue you met when transfer data from Android to iPhone.
 And if the tips cannot solve what you have encountered, you can leave your problem on the comment section for a future solution.

 Method 1.
 Check Compatibility and Do Preparation